-- Geographic location: different countries have different rates.
+- Geographic location: Different countries have different rates.

 - Sales channel: POS channels are considered less risky and therefore have lower interchange rates

-- Card type: debit cards have lower rates than credit cards due to lower risk, and each credit card company will charge a different rate.
+- Card type: Debit cards have lower rates than credit cards due to lower risk, and each credit card company will charge a different rate.
 Rewards cards pay for the perks given to card holders by charging higher interchange rates to businesses.
 However, the perks may entice the customers to spend more.

-- Business size and industry: rates can vary by business type.
+- Business size and industry: Rates can vary by business type.
 Larger merchants often have lower rates because they have enough “clout” to successfully negotiate with banks/credit schemes.
 Which is why sometimes a large company may not accept your (mainstream) card scheme, as they have negotiated better rates with a competitor.

-Interchange is a fee that must be paid by the merchant to the customer’s issuing bank, when a transaction is made by a debit or credit card.
+Interchange is a fee that must be paid by the merchant to the customer’s issuing bank, when a transaction is made by debit or credit card.
 Interchange ++ is a pricing model that includes: